The Geometry of G$_2$, Spin(7), and Spin(8)-models: Anomaly cancellation in six-dimensional theories

-In a theory with at least two quartic Casimirs, to satisfy the anomaly cancellation conditions, the coefficient of $\mathrm{tr}_{\mathbf F} F^4$ must vanish,\footnote{ In a theory with only one quartic Casimir, we simply have $B_R=0$. }
+In a theory with at least two quartic Casimirs, to satisfy the anomaly cancellation conditions, the coefficient of $\mathrm{tr}_{\mathbf F} F^4$ must vanish,\footnote{ In the case of a Lie algebra with only one quartic Casimir, we simply have $B_R=0$.
+That is the case for a Lie algebra of type A$_1$, A$_2$, G$_2$, F$_4$, E$_6$, E$_7$, or E$_8$. }